sergepaulc/Riemann-Hypothesis-Computation/README.md

 Original code and documentation are released under the MIT License.
 Third-party data are excluded from that grant; see [NOTICE.md](NOTICE.md).
 Citation metadata are in [CITATION.cff](CITATION.cff).

-## Historical naming

-The internal research project and many frozen artifacts were historically named **Project Montecito**.
-Those immutable filenames and records are preserved for provenance.
-The public GitHub repository is named **Riemann-Hypothesis-Computation**.